gethinode/hinode/content/en/docs/0.8/getting-started/introduction.md

 ---
 layout: docs
 title: Introduction
-description: Get started with Hinode, a clean blog theme for your Hugo site based on Bootstrap 5.
+description: Get started with Hinode, a clean documentation and blog theme for your Hugo site based on Bootstrap 5.
 date: 2023-01-06
 group: getting-started
 aliases: